qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

     - `address`: seller's qlc address
     - `name`: seller's name
   - `connections`: array of connection params
-    - `ProductId`: product's id from sonata api
+    - `productId`: product's id from sonata api
     - `connectionName`:
     - `quoteId`: id of the quotation
     - `quoteItemId`: item id of the quotation